openfaas/docs/docs/openfaas-pro/federated-gateway.md

 For testing, you can also use the same token with the OpenFaaS CLI from your laptop, with: `faas-cli list -g https://fed-gw.example.com --token <access_token>`

+By default, the federated gateway will only allow the `/system/` endpoints to be accessed, if you'd like to invoke functions over the proxy, set `allowInvoke` to `true` in the Helm chart values.

 ## FAQ